-The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for fifteen consecutive years.
+The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for seventeen consecutive years.
 Our students enjoy networking opportunities, including Open Crits and the annual Summer Show of student work, to which influencers and industry leaders are invited.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 The unit system of teaching is supported by lectures and seminars given by a diverse spectrum of leading practitioners and academics.
 Design work accounts for 65% of the programme, and assessment is through portfolio, essay, design realisation report, and thesis.

 Course contact details

 - +44 (0) 20 3370 1214